top of page

 Elbow Dysplasia

+Elbow Dysplasia is another developmental joint disorder that may affect Basset Hounds.
 This condition occurs when the elbow joint does not develop normally, leading to pain, inflammation, and arthritis.
+Common signs include:

 • Front-leg lameness